- What is CNN?

 CNN medical image classification detects the anomalies on the X-ray or MRI images with higher precision than the human eye.

 Such systems can show how the sequence of images and the differences between them.
 This feature prepares the grounds for further predictive analytics.

 Medical image classification relies on vast databases that include Public Health Records.
-It serves as a training basis for the algorithms and patients private data and test results.
-Together they make an analytical platform that keep an eye on the current patient state and predict outcomes.
+It serves as a training basis for the algorithms and patients' private data and test results.
+Together they make an analytical platform that keeps an eye on the current patient state and predicts outcomes.

 Saving lives is a top priority in healthcare.
-And it is always better to have a power of foresight at hand.
+And it is always better to have the power of foresight at hand.
 Because when it comes to handling the patient treatment, you need to be ready for anything.

 A case in point is the health risk assessment.

 This field is the one where Convolutional Neural Network Predictive Analytics are applied.

 Here’s how Health Risk Assessment CNN works:

 - CNN process data with a grid topology approach - a set of spatial correlations between data points.
 In the case of images, the grid is two-dimensional.
-In case of time series textual data - the grid is one-dimensional.
+In the case of time series textual data - the grid is one-dimensional.

-- Then the convolution algorithm is applied to recognize some aspects of input;
+- Then the convolution algorithm is applied to recognize some aspects of the input

 - Take into consideration the variations of an input

 - Determine sparse interactions between variables

 - Apply same settings for many functions of a model